ClaireMakers/typescript-react-vite-accelerator/type-alias-and-interfaces.md

 //should throw an error
 ```

-Your code should be tested using Jest.
+Your code should be test-driven using Jest.

 ### Interfaces & Intersection Types: